 In order to work successfully within Adobe InDesign, one must be able to create new documents.
 There are several basic skills you will need to master in order to achieve this.
-These include being able to specify the size of the document, the most suitable format for the document and how to save information for future use.
+These include being able to specify the size of the document, the most suitable format for the document, how to save information for future use plus much more.